causerp/cangjie_stdx/doc/libs_stdx_en/crypto/keys/keys_package_api/keys_package_classes.md

 Parameters:

-- text: String - The PEM-format private key character stream.
+- text: String - The private key character stream in PEM format.
 - password!: ?String - The password required to decrypt the private key.
-If the password is None, decryption is not performed.
+If None, no decryption is performed.

 Return Value: